Become a student

 - Experience of tackling a relevant research problem (or problems) within an industrial organisation

-- High quality training in technical skills and non-scientific areas such as project management and communication skills, delivered by the CDT within the University of Surrey, a top 10 UK university
+- High quality training in technical skills and non-scientific areas such as project management and communication skills, delivered by our Centre

-- The support of a supervisory/support team, comprising one or more sponsor-based supervisors, two academic supervisors and a support network based in the CDT, headed by the Centre Director and Centre Manager
+- The support of a supervisory/support team, comprising one or more sponsor-based supervisors, two academic supervisors and a support network, headed by the Centre Director and Centre Manager

 - Access to expertise from academics at the forefront of their field, and to state-of-the-art characterisation facilities